mbhall88/eipp-2019-singularity/README.md

 ### tl;dr

-A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-That includes: files, environment variables, dependencies and libraries.
+A container is a standard unit of software that packages up code and all its dependencies, so the application runs quickly and reliably from one computing environment to another.
+That includes files, environment variables, dependencies and libraries.

-For those who would like more detailed information about what containers are please refer to [this fantastic slide deck from Josep Moscardo][josep-slides].
+For those who would like more detailed information about what containers are, please refer to [this fantastic slide deck from Josep Moscardo][josep-slides].

 [josep-slides]: https://github.com/titansmc/singularity-training-2019/raw/master/1.-singularity-training-what-are-containers.odp

 ## What can I do with a container?

-Jump into simple example of running a container (samtools?)
+In it's most basic form,

 ## How do I get a container?